 Thank you so much for the invitation to interview with Kaiser.
-I left amazed by all of your efforts around patient education and outreach, and very enthusiastic about the staff's commitment to evidenced-based practice.
+I left amazed by all of your efforts around patient education and outreach, and impressed by the staff's commitment to providing culturally competent care.

-It was also incredibly valuable to hear about your own experience transitioning into Kaiser as an advance practice nurse.
+Personally, I also appreciated hearing about your own experience transitioning into Kaiser is a resident.
 It's clear that Kaiser is a very supportive environment.

-I remain very interested in the position, and regardless of the outcome, I appreciated learning more about your unit and Kaiser.
-I am certain that the selected candidate will have a rich experience in the Pediatric unit.
+I remain very interested in the residency position, and regardless of the outcome, I appreciated learning more about your program and Kaiser.
+I am certain that the selected candidates will have an incredible experience.
 Thank you again for the chance to share my skills, experience and interest.